Contrast-Security-OSS/docs/content/admin/org_settings/OrgNotifications.md

 ## Feature Notifications

 For some features that require user notifications, Contrast automatically notifies the affected users in the Contrast UI when a Contrast administrator enables the feature.
 (You can't control these notifications in the **Notifications** page.)
-Contrast requires user and administrator notifications for features including [vulnerability status approval](admin-orgsettings.html#app-defaults), ___ and ___ .
+Contrast requires user and administrator notifications for features including [vulnerability status approval](admin-orgsettings.html#app-defaults) and other **Policy Management** settings.